 - $45 – Clamp power meter.
 This is a really cool tool that lets pilots measure how much electrical power their quadcopters use.
 It can also be used around the home to measure power consumption of household devices!

 - Racing obstacles.
 Whether your gift recipient is an aspiring pro racer or just a beginner, most pilots love things to fly through.
 A set of race gates, flags, or cones will enable them to set up their own race course at the local park.
-Here are a couple of options we found on Amazon:
+Here are a couple of options we found:

-At this range you are getting into specialized gear or even entry level micro quads!
+At this range you are getting into specialized gear or even micro quads!